 The CAG Information Provisioning parameters are the parameters as listed in Table 4.15.6.3h-1 to be sent from an AF by invoking the Nnef_ParameterProvision Service as described in clause 4.15.6.2.
 The AF request can be driven by the CAG owner or an authorized administrator.
 The NEF updates the UDM with the CAG Information Provisioning parameters received from the AF.
-The UDM updates the allowed CAG list and time validity information, if available, of the given UE(s) and notifies AMF via Nudm_SDM_Notification Notify message as defined in clause 4.15.6.2.
-Then, AMF initiates UE Configuration Update procedure to the UE(s) to update the allowed CAG list of the UE(s) along with the provided time validity information as described in clause 4.2.4.2.
+The UDM updates the subscribed CAG information of given UE(s) according to the requested information.
+The updated Allowed CAG list is provided to the UE as described in clause 5.30.3.3 of TS 23.501 [2].

 NOTE: The existing CAG concept defined for PNI-NPN in 5.30.3.3 of TS 23.501 [2] is re-used for CAG Information Provisioning parameters.